Our shelter disappears under your bed so you can't even tell it's there.

 With your tornado shelter under your bed, you’ll spend more time in bed and less time in your shelter.
 People are injured or killed each year while attempting to enter their tornado shelter.
 They simply wait too long because their storm shelter isn’t conveniently located or it’s not comfortable to spend any amount of time in.
 This is especially true for below ground shelters in the back yard.
 They require you to get inside early before the rain, lighting and hail starts.
 If you wait too long, it becomes dangerous to run to your shelter.

 You will be much more comfortable lying on a carpeted floor in your climate-controlled bedroom than in a hole in the ground or in a steel box in your garage.
-Plus, you can wait longer before getting inside your storm shelter because it’s easily accessible within seconds.
+Plus, you can wait longer before getting inside your storm shelter because it’s easily accessible within seconds because of our, very important, two entry door design.
+No other shelter offers two entry doors.
 We recommend putting a foam mattress topper inside your shelter so on stormy nights you can bed down inside your shelter with the doors open.
 If a tornado strikes, you can simply close the doors and be safe.
 If it never strikes, then you didn’t lose any sleep waiting and watching the weather, like you would with any other shelter design.

 In the picture below, you see my wife laying in our shelter with the door open.
 The fact that she can comfortably lay in the shelter, with the door open, is an important benefit of our shelter design.
 It allows you to be "in" your shelter without "feeling" like you are in your shelter, because the area around your upper body is open.
 This is especially beneficial for those who are claustrophobic.
 No other shelter offers this ability.
 (Note: The picture shows the door open wider than the "arms length" you would typically leave it open when you are waiting inside.)